SolderingArmor/dens-v2/README.md

 Please check `tests/manual_deployment.py` example.

-Don't run it "as is", rather understand the syntax and change the script as you want.\
+Don't run it "as is", rather understand the syntax and change the script as you want.

 ```
 cd tests
 ./manual_deployment.py
 ```

+# REST API calls

+Please visit https://freeton.domains/docs for REST API info.

 # General information about claiming